An upper bound on the generic degree of the generalized Verschiebung for rank two stable bundles: Definition of the generalized Verschiebung

 Now, let us specialize the situation to the case where $R = k$.
 Because of the facts mentioned above, one may define the generic degree of $\mr{V er}_{X/k}^{2, \circledcirc}$, which we denote by

-and this value does not depend on the choice of $X$.
 Here, denote by $\mcM_g$ the moduli stack classifying smooth projective curves over $k$ of genus $g$.
 Since $\mcM_g$ is an irreducible DM stack over $k$ (cf. ~\cite[\S\,5]{DM}), it makes sense to speak of a ``{\it general}" curve, i.e., a curve that determines a point of $\mcM_g$ that lies outside a certain fixed closed substack not equal to $\mcM_g$ itself.
-In particular, in order to specify the value $\mr{deg} (\mr{Ver}_{X/k}^2)$, {\it we are always free to replace $X$ with a general curve in $\mcM_g$}.
+Note that the function on $\mcM_g$ given by $X \mapsto \mr{deg} (\mr{Ver}_{X/k}^2)$ is lower semicontinuous.
+Therefore, in order to give an upper bound of the value $\mr{deg} (\mr{Ver}_{X/k}^2)$, {\it we are always free to replace $X$ with a general curve in $\mcM_g$}.